Roland Thatcher: Nationwide Tour

-2007

 On the Nationwide Tour in 2007, Thatcher got off to a slow start missing the cut three times in his first four tournaments.
 Things then improved tremendously as he had five top-25 finishes in a row, including a playoff loss to Nick Flanagan at the Henrico County Open where he earned $33,600.
 After another missed cut, he then had another three top-25 finishes, including a tie for 3rd at the LaSalle Bank Open in Chicago earning him another $43,500.
 On July 1, he won the 2007 Peek'n Peak Classic and set a new tournament record at 15-under-par.
 His victory was worth $108,000 and moved him from 10th into 4th place on the Nationwide Tour money list.
 He was also awarded the Nationwide Tour Player of the Month for June.
 Thatcher continued his hot play in July as he won for the second time in 2007.
 With a final score of 24-under-par, he won the Cox Classic by one stroke over Australian Jason Day.
 The victory earned him $117,000 and moved him into first place on the Nationwide Money list.
 Thatcher was not able to hold on to the number one spot on the 2007 Nationwide Tour money list though.
 After his win at the Cox Classic he played in 10 tournaments and only made five cuts.
 He led the money list going into the Nationwide Tour Championship at Barona Creek but finished in a tie for 29th place while Richard Johnson went on to win the tournament and money list crown.
 In 28 tournaments he recorded six top-10 finishes and fifteen top-25 finishes.
 Thatcher finished in 2nd place on the final 2007 Money List, earning his PGA Tour card for 2008.
 He also became only the third player in Nationwide Tour history to earn at least $400,000 in one year.

-2008
+Return to PGA Tour

 Thatcher was back on the PGA Tour after an absence of two years.
-In February at the Mayakoba Golf Classic at Riviera Maya-Cancun in Mexico, he shot a career best 61 in the third round.
+In February, at the Mayakoba Golf Classic at Riviera Maya-Cancun in Mexico, he shot a career best 61 in the third round.
 Although he made the cut on the number, he ended up finishing with his first top-10 of the year.
 In April he finished T-7 at the EDS Byron Nelson Championship earning $179,733, the largest payday of his career.
 He had arthroscopic surgery on his wrist that sidelined him for the remainder of the 2008 season.

-2009

 Thatcher's current best PGA Tour finish came in 2009.
 Thatcher finished runner-up to Tiger Woods in the Buick Open.
 This result meant that Thatcher had earned enough to complete the rest of the season on a medical extension.
 He finished the season ranked 121st on the money list to retain his tour card for 2010.